abbreviatedman/class-gitconfig/README.md

 	rebase = false # which method to use for `git pull`
 ```

 We'll be editing the file indirectly via the terminal, but you'll see the change happen in this file.
+We'll check it with `cat` again later, but you can view it directly in your text editor if you want!

 ##### Editing The File In The Terminal

 Enter the two commands below into your terminal, from any directory, hitting return after each line.

-For `[your name goes here]`, you should replace the words and the brackets with your name, and the same for the email line.
+For `[your name goes here]`, you should replace the words _and_ the brackets with your name, and the same for the email line.
 For example, the last part of the first line would be, for _me_: `user.name "Colin Jaffe"`.

 ```
 git config --global user.name "[your name goes here]" git config --global user.email "[your email goes here]"
 ```

-When you're done, switch back to your editor where you opened the `.gitconfig` file.
-It should look something like this, but with your email and username.
+When you're done, enter the command `cat ~/.gitconfig` again to view how the file has changed.
+(If you opened the file in a text editor, switch back and it will likely simply have changed while you weren't looking.)
+It should look exactly like this, except with _your_ name and email address.

 ```git-config
 [core]